 Orders of Protection

 Violations of orders of protection or no contact orders are serious business.
-A first violation is a class A misdemeanor.
+Violating an order of protection in Illinois for the first time is a class A misdemeanor.
 A second violation is a class 4 felony.

 Protect yourself if you need an order of protection – make sure you have counsel to get the plenary order entered.
 If you are facing a frivolous filing, we can defeat it.
-Handling cases in Champaign and Vermilion counties, schedule an appointment today.
+Our order of protection lawyers Illinois at Patel Law, PC handle cases in Champaign and Vermilion counties, schedule an appointment today.